siseminger/class101/README.md

 ## class101
-simple django openshift tutorial
+simple django openshift tutorial leading to deploying on Openshift

-This demo is written for working from a RHEL 7 client.
+This demo is written for working from a RHEL7 client, python 2.7.x and eventually the openshift client.
+You can also do this on a MAC, and for the not-so-faint-of heart on a Windows machine.
+At no time will you need to be a superuser.
+You can also start developing with a free account at pythonanywhere.com

 ### Prework for Week #1